Cyprus Immigration Process: The Yellow Slip, Permanent Residency and Citizenship

 The employee's visa is meant for workers with specific qualifications and skills that a Cyprus-based company requires.
 In this case, the employer is the one who needs to submit an application in the District Office of the Aliens and Immigration Unit of the Police or at the Central Offices of the Civil Registry and Migration Department.

 Yet, the employee should personally register him- or herself with the District Office of the Aliens and Immigration Unit of the Police and complete the appropriate paperwork.

 Pink Slip for Visitors

-- Photocopies of the first page of the passport and the page showing the last entry stamp
+- Photocopies of: the first page of your passport and the page showing the last entry stamp

-- Bank statements as proof of funds or proof of the sources of income
+- Bank statements (proof of funds or sources of income)

 - 4 photographs